How to Make a Grad School Transfer Seamless

 After you figure out which schools you’re considering for a transfer, meet with your advisers to discuss the process and see if they have any insights.
 They might even have connections for you to ask questions and get help once you arrive at your new school.

 Talking to your school’s financial aid counselor is also a good idea.
-For example, you’ll need to know what happens to scholarship money you haven’t used and if you need to complete paperwork concerning your student loans.
+For example, you’ll need to know what happens to certain financial aid, such as scholarship money you haven’t used and if you need to complete paperwork concerning your student loans.

 Last but certainly not least, find out if your current or potential new school has a transfer counselor.
 They can answer any questions and raise potential issues you might never have considered.